rrcoder0167/Orange-Chat/README.md

 # Orange Chat

-Finally, a custom chatting application that doesn't suck, built by a person that loves :tangerine:oranges.
+Finally, an open-source custom chatting application that doesn't suck, built by a person that loves :tangerine:oranges.

 ## Installation